nvsriram/solana-data-program/README.md

 ### 📄 `InitializeDataAccount`

-This instruction creates and initializes the Metadata Account and optionally creates a Data Account.
+This instruction creates and initializes the Metadata PDA Account and optionally creates a Data Account.

 <details>
   <summary>Accounts</summary>